chloneda/vim-cheatsheet/resources/README_EN.md

 :h set-termcap      # See how to set the key scan code
 :viusage            # Normal mode help
 :exusage            # EX command help
-:version            # Display the current version number and features of Vim
+:ve[rsion]          # Display the current version number and features of Vim
 ```